zoltan-dulac/progressive-pushstate/README.md

 This has been tested on the latest versions of Firefox, Safari, Opera and Chrome as well as Internet Explorer 10+.
 Any browser that supports the [HTML5 Session Management API](http://caniuse.com/#search=pushstate) should support this library.

-It *should* work with the [history.js HTML5 Session Management API polyfill](https://github.com/browserstate/history.js), but this hasn't been tested as of Janauary 25, 2016.
+It *should* work with the [history.js HTML5 Session Management API polyfill](https://github.com/browserstate/history.js), but this hasn't been tested.
 We may be doing so in the future, but since this `progressive-pushstate.js` was build with progressive enhancement in mind, it was not our main focus (especially since, if a dev uses this library correctly, any application that uses it should work with the Session Management API, because it was coded with progressive enhancement in mind).

 ## Other Notes

-This document uses the word "we" a lot.
-The only person it really refers to is [Zoltan Hawryluk](http://www.useragentman.com), since we want to make sure we are not speaking on anyone else's behalf.
-However, it must be noted this libary does include code (`formData2QueryString`) originally written by [Matthew Eernisse](mde@fleegix.org) in March 2005 with bugfixes by [Mark Pruett](mark.pruett@comcast.net), multi-select support added by [Craig Anderson](craig@sitepoint.com) and HTML5 form element support by Zoltan Hawryluk.
-I have never met these other developers, but they have done some great work.
+This document uses the word "we" a lot (especially in this paragraph).
+The only person it really refers to at the moment is [Zoltan Hawryluk](http://www.useragentman.com), since we want to make sure we are not speaking on anyone else's behalf.
+However, it must be noted this libary does include code (`formData2QueryString`) originally written by [Matthew Eernisse](mde@fleegix.org) in March 2005 with bugfixes by [Mark Pruett](mark.pruett@comcast.net) and multi-select support added by [Craig Anderson](craig@sitepoint.com) (HTML5 form element support was added by Zoltan for this script).
+We have never met these other developers, but they have done some great work.
 Since this function is released under the Apache License, I have done the same for this whole library.

+We also want to make sure to mention that we encourage other folks to contribute/add/refactor/change this code as they see fit.
+Please send us a pull request, and we'll see if we can make Zoltan's "we" into more of a community "we". :-)

 ## License